$125 off any CGM Plan. Use code WINTER125

 Person pouring coconut milk out of coconut

-There are so many fun ways to get coconut milk consumption regularly.
-If you’ve decided to include more coconut milk in your diet, here are a few ideas:
+There are so many fun ways to consume coconut milk regularly.
+If you've decided to include more coconut milk in your diet, here are a few ideas from the Nutrisense nutritionist team:

 • Make a smoothie with coconut milk and add some unflavored collagen for protein.